This scrumptious Homemade Monkey Bread Recipe is an outstanding, 5-Alarm breakfast or brunch treat that will thrill your family!!

 It was shortly after when one of the kids reported there was smoke coming from the kitchen, then the hubby suggested there might be flames in our oven.
 The queen of denial said no way until the smoke alarm started blaring thus notifying our fire department that our home was in jeopardy.

-So my first tip on how to make monkey bread is to use a Bundt or Angel Food Cake Pan with a solid bottom.
+- My first tip on how to make monkey bread is to use a Bundt or Angel Food Cake Pan with a solid bottom.
 If your pan has a removable bottom, there will be a big mess in your oven after baking.
 Or even a fire!
+There is an Amazon link in the recipe for a one-piece tube pan (affiliate link).

 More Breakfast Recipes You’ll Love: